 Launched in 2016, Africanews is a pan-African TV channel that was based in Pointe-Noire, Republic of the Congo.
-However, in July 2020, they moved the operation to Lyon, France, which is home to their parent organization Euronews.
-The channel and website feature sub-African and international news and business stories in French and English languages.
+However, in July 2020, they moved the operation to Lyon, France, home to their parent organization Euronews.
+The channel and website feature sub-African and international news and business stories in French and English.
 Africanews also offers programs, live streaming, VOD, and interactive services on the internet.
-The news channel is a subsidiary of France-based Euronews which provides news with a European perspective.
+The news channel is a subsidiary of France-based Euronews, which provides news from a European perspective.
 Michael Peters is the CEO of Euronews and Africanews.

 Funded by / Ownership

-Africanews is owned and was launched by Euronews who is majority-owned (88%) by Media Globe Networks, which is owned by Egyptian billionaire Naguib Sawiris.
+Africanews is owned and was launched by Euronews, which is majority-owned (88%) by Media Globe Networks, owned by Egyptian billionaire Naguib Sawiris.
 Africanews revenue is derived from advertising and subscription fees.

 Analysis / Bias

-In review, Africanews publishes articles with strong emotionally loaded language such as “Uganda: Troublemakers ‘will regret being born’, police threaten voters” and “Hero’s welcome for Tanzanian opposition leader”.
-When it comes to sourcing, Africanews states they have a network of correspondents across the continent, however when you click on a journalist’s name who wrote the article it goes to a broken link.
-For example, in this story titled “Congo authorities battling with huge floods” the journalist’s name is “Jerry Fisayo-Bambi” and his bio links to a Twitter account, however, the Twitter account does not exist.
-Some journalist names such as “Ignatius Annor” links directly to Africanews’ main Twitter page.
+In review, Africanews publishes articles with strong emotionally loaded language such as “Uganda: Troublemakers ‘will regret being born,’ police threaten voters,” and “Hero’s welcome for Tanzanian opposition leader.”
+Africanews states they have a network of correspondents across the continent; however, when you click on a journalist’s name who wrote the article, it goes to a broken link.
+For example, in this story titled “Congo authorities battling with huge floods,” the journalist’s name is “Jerry Fisayo-Bambi,” and his bio links to a Twitter account; however, the Twitter account does not exist.
+Some journalist names such as “Ignatius Annor” link directly to Africanews’ main Twitter page.

-Africanews typically sources information through quotes rather than hyperlinks such as in this article titled “Uganda: Troublemakers ‘will regret being born’, police threaten voters” where they use quotes and interviews “That’s an environment that does not facilitate a free and fair election,” Oryem Nyeko, a researcher with Human Rights Watch in Uganda told Africanews.”
-Oryem Nyeko is a researcher in the Africa division of Human Rights Watch however Africanews didn’t provide a link to his bio.
-Africanews covers world news through the AFP such as “USA: Trump Admits Defeat After Congress Certifies Biden’s Victory”.
+Africanews typically sources information through quotes rather than hyperlinks, such as in this article titled “Uganda: Troublemakers ‘will regret being born,’ police threaten voters” where they use quotes and interviews “That’s an environment that does not facilitate a free and fair election,” Oryem Nyeko, a researcher with Human Rights Watch in Uganda told Africanews.”
+Oryem Nyeko is a researcher in the Africa division of Human Rights Watch; however, Africanews didn’t link to his bio.
+Africanews covers world news through the AFP, such as “USA: Trump Admits Defeat After Congress Certifies Biden’s Victory.”

-Editorially, Africanews does not publish op-eds, however, they typically report news from a European perspective “France promise continued support to Burkina Faso in fight against extremism” and German new museum ignites colonial controversy.
-When reporting on United States politics they tend to report negatively on former President Donald Trump such as this US Outgoing President Finally Signs Much-Needed $900 COVID Relief Bill.
-From an issues perspective, they support the fight against climate change, gender equality, and gay rights.
-In general, the news is reported factually, though with poor sourcing and with a left-leaning editorial bias.
+Editorially, Africanews does not publish op-eds; however, they typically report news from a European perspective “France promise continued support to Burkina Faso in fight against extremism,” and German new museum ignites colonial controversy.
+When reporting on United States politics, they tend to report negatively on former President Donald Trump, such as this US Outgoing President Finally Signs Much-Needed $900 COVID Relief Bill.
+They support the fight against climate change, gender equality, and gay rights from an issues perspective.
+The news is generally reported factually, though with poor sourcing and a left-leaning editorial bias.